-Cempedak buys almost 100% of its supplies in local markets and from small traders.
+Nearly 100% of the produce not grown on the farm is purchased from local markets or from small traders.
 Wherever possible middlemen are avoided and locals are actively helped to establish businesses that supply fresh, sustainable and organic produce.
 The owners have helped establish many businesses from scratch including a car rental business that has seen a tenfold increase in their business since the operation was begun several years ago.
 The supplier of 'alang alang' for the grass roofs is another example of where the owners have helped them set up by providing training and support to help improve their product and service ultimately allowing them to provide a better product and charge a higher price.